Sterh20/google-apps-script-function-in-excel/README.md

 ## How it works

-The easiest way to understand how this solution works is to examen the [demo](demo/demo.xlsx) excel file.
-Under each cloud formula's row there is a formula breakdown hidden in a group.
+The easiest way to understand how this solution works is to examine the [demo](demo/demo.xlsx) Excel file.
+Under each cloud formula's row, there is a hidden formula breakdown in an Excel's group.

-1. Apps Script app URL and formula's inputs are baked into one API like URL.
+1. The Apps Script app URL and formula's inputs are combined into a single API-like URL.
-2. This URL is an input for Excel's `WEBSERVICE` function, which is in Excel since Office 2010.
-The function makes Get request to Apps Script app.
+2. This URL is used as an input for Excel's `WEBSERVICE` function, which has been available in Excel since Office 2010.
+The function makes a GET request to the Apps Script app.
-3. In the Apps Script app, the function's inputs are converted to proper JavaScript's data types.
-Data type transformations are mindful if specified about users locale settings for different language compatibility.
+3. In the Apps Script app, the function's inputs are converted to the appropriate JavaScript data types.
+The data type transformations take into account the user's locale settings to ensure compatibility with different languages.
-4. After the conversion the data is processed by a function, that we are trying to replace in Excel.
-In the demo the function is intentionally very simple.
+4. After the conversion, the data is processed by a function that we are trying to replace in Excel.
+In the demo, the function is intentionally kept very simple.
-5. The function's results are converted back to users locale.
-Then the results are converted to a XML and is sent back to Excel.
+5. The function's results are converted back to the user's locale.
+Then, the results are converted to XML format and sent back to Excel.
-6. The XML result from `WEBSERVICE` Excel function is filtered by `FILTERXML` Excel function and the final result is displayed in the cell.
-XML was chosen because in plain text case the Get response would need to be converted from text to number format.
-Also plain text response limits payload to only one item without additional processing.
+6. The XML result from the `WEBSERVICE` Excel function is filtered using the `FILTERXML` Excel function, and the final result is displayed in the cell.
+XML was chosen because in the case of plain text, the GET response would need to be converted from text to a number format.
+Additionally, a plain text response limits the payload to only one item without additional processing.

 ## Functionality